 Insulated shipping containers used to be in common use about 25 years ago but were largely phased out by the 1990’s.
-They were mostly used to move freight that didn’t need to be refrigerated or frozen, but needed to be protected from extremes of weather e.g. fruit, veg and other fresh produce.
+They were mostly used to move freight that didn’t need to be refrigerated or frozen, but needed to be protected from extremes of weather e.g. fruit, veg and eggs.

 Insulated shipping containers also fell out of favour with the shipping industry as refrigerated shipping containers improved and became more commonplace.
 These refrigerated shipping containers could offer better levels of insulation but also offer atmospheric controls (temperature and humidity) making them the choice container for frozen, chilled and ambient goods as well as industries that might want to ensure their freight never goes below a certain temperature, for example the pharmaceutical industry.
-They can be used without power as a basic insulated unit or they can be powered for a whole host of other options.
+They can be used without power as a basic insulated unit or they can be powered to achieve -30 o +30 Celsius temperature ranges.

 We have not known of any insulated shipping containers coming onto the market from shipping use for a number of years, so if you find one advertised we would suggest it’s very old and best avoided.
 In this guide we detail the range of insulation options available for any shipping container, and pros and cons of each option or process.